hellt/netdevops.me/content/posts/2018/aws_csa_certification.md

 While Hands On Labs are super useful to get the practical knowledge about the AWS Console and the configuration of the various services, I did not complete them all for the sake of time.
 But in general, I would highly suggest to clear Hands On Labs, most of the training providers offer them.

-Linux Academy also has an assessment service called [Cloud Assessments](https://www.cloudassessments.com/).
+Linux Academy also had an assessment service called Cloud Assessments, now when LA merged with A Cloud Guru this is not available anymore.
 I completed the offered set of practice tasks and loved the gamification part they embedded.
 Solving the real practical tasks within the AWS Console can help you if you had no previous AWS management activities.

 > ![img](https://pbs.twimg.com/media/DcB2qEAWsAEM9bX.jpg)
 > <center><small>Cloud Assessments challenge you to solve different practice tasks for each major AWS service</center></small>